Structure collaboration, design better decisions

 5. The Glasses

-This is a tool for warm-up activities that helps team members share and understand different perspectives on the same case.
-These perspectives may relate to background, skills or personal viewpoints, and can be defined or adapted by the team depending on the project or context.
+A warm-up tool to help team members share and understand different perspectives on the same case.
+The perspectives can relate to background, skills or personal viewpoints, and can be defined or adapted by the team depending on the project.

 Image description